Living in the countryside - great...isn't it?

-It is said that people living in the countryside have better health and a better “lifestyle” than those living in towns, that they use health services less and enjoy the advantages the countryside brings, it’s quieter, a slower pace of life and lower crime rates.
+It is said that people living in the countryside have better health and a better lifestyle than those living in towns, that they use health services less and enjoy the advantages the countryside brings, it’s quieter, a slower pace of life and lower crime rates.
 So, everyone is happy in the countryside… Or are they?

 Less use of the health service can be simply because medical services are less accessible with most services based in urban areas, which are more densely populated; this is particularly true of any form of specialist service which can be many miles from the rural homes.